Mean-field theory: Application to other systems

-Variationally minimisation like mean field theory can be also be used in statistical inference.
+Variational minimisations like mean field approximation also appear in statistical inference through variational Bayesian methods.

 Extension to time-dependent mean fields

 In mean field theory, the mean field appearing in the single-site problem is a time-independent scalar or vector quantity.
 However, this isn't always the case: in a variant of mean field theory called dynamical mean field theory (DMFT), the mean field becomes a time-dependent quantity.
 For instance, DMFT can be applied to the Hubbard model to study the metal–Mott-insulator transition.